-Instagram bots has changed the way we manage Instagram accounts when it comes to likes and following others, but what should we look out for?
+Instagram bots have changed the way we manage Instagram accounts when it comes to likes and following others, but what should we look out for?

 No doubt, Instagram is a huge platform for marketing and as at today, it has well over 800 million users worldwide.

 With just an active profile, whether it’s a personal or company’s brand, Instagram has become an effective social media platform that can help any company or business shape and market its brand identity.

 This is achieved as the number of people who follows or identifies with your business increases, thereby giving the company’s product or service a global exposure.

 Actions such as posting, liking, commenting, following, unfollowing, adding hashtags, and location tags, make it easy for entrepreneurs to analyze the visibility of their business, brand, product, or service on Instagram.

 However, to maintain such a high level of business engagement on the platform, it requires constant timely updates on your profile which could be time-consuming and demanding if you do not want to lose your followers.